tmeach92/PandasHomework/README.md

 # PandasHomework
-Will go back and complete the final 3 tables for regrade if needed.
+Will go back and complete the final 3 tables if needed.